Language selection

 Marginal note:Acting after expiry of term

-If a person who is engaged as a review officer in respect of any matter ceases to be a review officer before rendering a decision in respect of the matter, the person may, with the authorization of the Chief Review Officer, continue, during a period of not more than 180 days, to act as a review officer in respect of the matter.
+If the term of a member of the Tribunal ends before they have made a decision in respect of a matter, they may, with the authorization of the Chairperson, continue, during a period of not more than 180 days, to act as a member in respect of that matter.

 Marginal note:Immunity

-No criminal or civil proceedings lie against a review officer for anything done or omitted to be done in good faith in performing any functions of a review officer under this Act.
+No criminal or civil proceedings lie against a member of the Tribunal for anything done or omitted to be done in good faith in performing any of their functions under this Act.

 Marginal note:Crown not relieved